NiryoRobotics/roscon-2025/README.md

 - `--network host` (Linux) or proper port/bridge config on other OSes
 - X11 forwarding: `-e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`
 - Mount your workspaces: `-v ~/niryo_workshop:/root/niryo_workshop -v ~/roscon_ws:/root/roscon_ws`

+### Using a Devcontainer based on our prebuilded image

+Make sure you have the Devcontainer extension installed in your VSCode or other IDE.

+Then type Ctrl+Shift+P and select "Reopen in Container" to open the workspace in the container.

+The container will be built and the workspace will be opened in the container.

 ### Locally